pooty3/tp/docs/UserGuide.md

 #### 4.1.1 Viewing help : `help`

-You can use this command to view the user guide, which contains information about all the instructions in **HairStyleX**.
+You can use this command to view the online user guide, which contains information about all the instructions in **HairStyleX**.

 <div markdown="block" class="alert alert-info">